TechnitiumSoftware/DnsServer/APIDOCS.md

 - `allowTxtBlockingReport` (optional): Specifies if the DNS Server should respond with TXT records containing a blocked domain report for TXT type requests.
 - `blockingBypassList` (optional): A comma separated list of IP addresses or network addresses that are allowed to bypass blocking.
 - `blockingType` (optional): Sets how the DNS server should respond to a blocked domain request.
 Valid values are [`AnyAddress`, `NxDomain`, `CustomAddress`] where `AnyAddress` is default which response with `0.0.0.0` and `::` IP addresses for blocked domains.
 Using `NxDomain` will respond with `NX Domain` response. `CustomAddress` will return the specified custom blocking addresses.
+- `blockingAnswerTtl` (optional): The TTL value in seconds that must be used for the records in a blocking response.
+This is the TTL value that the client will use to cache the blocking response.
 - `customBlockingAddresses` (optional): Set the custom blocking addresses to be used for blocked domain response.
 These addresses are returned only when `blockingType` is set to `CustomAddress`.
 - `blockListUrls` (optional): A comma separated list of block list URLs that this server must automatically download and use with the block lists zone.
 DNS Server will use the data returned by the block list URLs to update the block list zone automatically every 24 hours.
 The expected file format is standard hosts file format or plain text file containing list of domains to block.
 Set this parameter to `false` to remove existing values.
 - `blockListUpdateIntervalHours` (optional): The interval in hours to automatically download and update the block lists.
 Initial value is `24`.